Dear Members,

 There was no proceeding initiated/pending against your Company under the Insolvency and Bankruptcy Code, 2016 during the financial year under review.

-The Company has not made any such valuation during the FY24.
+The Company has not made any such transaction during the FY 2024-25.

-The Board expresses its sincere thanks to all the employees, customers, suppliers, investors, lenders, regulatory / government authorities and stock exchanges for their co-operation and support and look forward to their continued support in future.
+The Board places on record its sincere appreciation and gratitude to all employees, customers, suppliers, investors, lenders, regulatory and government authorities and the stock exchanges for their continued support and cooperation.
+The Board looks forward to their sustained association and support in the future.

 ||